-Do I have to keep information about my job secret even if I have not signed anything asking me to do this?
+Do I have to keep information about my job secret even if I have not signed anything asking me to?

 Yes.
-Being loyal to your employer means keeping the confidential information you have found about about on the job to yourself.
+Being loyal to your employer means keeping the confidential information you learn about on the job to yourself.
 There are different types of confidential information that you must protect as part of your duty to be loyal.
 Here are some examples: